Chris Paul (offensive lineman): Early life

-Paul was ranked as a twostar recruit by 247Sports coming out of high school.
+Paul was ranked as a twostar recruit by 247Sports coming out of Jersey Village High School in Jersey Village, Texas.
 He enrolled at The University of Tulsa in 2017 and played for the Tulsa Golden Hurricane football team, graduating with a bachelor's degree in computer information systems in May 2021.
 Paul played in the 2022 Senior Bowl for the American team.

 Professional career

 Paul was selected by the Washington Commanders in the seventh round (230th overall) of the 2022 NFL draft and signed his four-year rookie contract on May 6, 2022.
 He made his first career start in the final game of his rookie season.

 In the 2023 offseason, Paul lost out to Saahdiq Charles for the starting left guard position.
 After Charles was placed on injured reserve, Paul took over as starter in Week 8.

 Starting in Week 3 of the 2025 season, the Commanders named Paul as the starting left guard replacing Brandon Coleman who started the first two games of the season.
+He played in all 17 games of the regular season, including 15 starts at left guard.

+On March 19, 2026, Paul re-signed with Commanders on a one-year, $3 million contract.
+He was named the starting left guard again before the start of the 2026 season.
+In the last play before half-time in the Week 2 game against the Dallas Cowboys, Paul stepped on the foot of quarterback Jayden Daniels as he was attempting to drop-back and fell to the ground.
+This resulted in Daniels dislocating his left elbow after attempting to brace himself from the fall.